MycroftAI/lingua-franca/readme.md

 ### 10. Waiting for a review

 While you wait for a review of your contribution, why not take a moment to review some other pull requests?
 This is a great way to learn and help progress the queue of pull requests, which means your contribution will be seen more quickly!

+## Credits

+Though it is now a standalone package, Lingua Franca's codebase was a spinoff from Mycroft-core.
+In addition to those represented in Lingua Franca's git log, a great many people contributed to this code before the spinoff.

+Although all are listed in MycroftAI's [List of Excellent People](https://github.com/MycroftAI/contributors), it seems proper to acknowledge the specific individuals who helped write *this* package, since they are no longer represented in `git log`.

+To the best of the maintainers' knowledge, all of the "lost" contributors are listed in `pre-spinoff-credits.md`.
+Names are listed as they appeared in `git log`, or as they are known to the Mycroft community.

+Those who've contributed since the spinoff are, of course, in Lingua Franca's `git log` and the GitHub "Contributors" pane.
+All contributors are on the List of Excellent People, regardless of when they contributed.

+If you contributed to the original code, and your name is missing from `pre-spinoff-credits.md`, please inform a maintainer or file an issue, so we can give credit where credit is due!